KleistLab/DCNModelling/README.md

 - `data_lifespan_analysis_exVivo.py`: calculates and plots the filopofia lifespan trajectories for the experimental data contained in the data file dataset-20231211.csv
 - `data_lifespan_analysis_intraVital_dataset1.py`: calculates and plots the filopofia lifespan trajectories for the experimental data contained in the tab "RAW_20170817_Ctrl" of the data file DATA-set_Analyse_Intravital.xlsx
 - `data_lifespan_analysis_intraVital_dataset2.py`: calculates and plots the filopofia lifespan trajectories for the experimental data contained in the tab "RAW_20181024_Ctrl" of the data file DATA-set_Analyse_Intravital.xlsx
+- `spatial_analysis.py`: calculates and plots the proportion of axonal structures with tubulin filopodia as a function of space across the lobula

 Required modules: os, pandas, numpy, scipy, matplotlib, copy, math